muditprakash/Restaurant-name-generator-/README.md

 # Running it locally

-clone the repo first
+Clone the repo first
 ```
 https://github.com/muditprakash/Restaurant-name-generator-.git
 ```
-navigate to `secret_key.py` and put your own api key there.
+Navigate to `secret_key.py` and put your own api key there.
 You can read about how to generate your aoi key here :

 ```
 https://ai.google.dev/palm_docs/setup